-South Lincoln Family Dentistry focuses on emergency dental care, and we make sure that we allow enough time in our day to see patients who need emergency dental care.
+Our dentists in Lincoln, NE at South Lincoln Family Dentistry focus on emergency dental care, and we make sure that we allow enough time in our day to see patients who need emergency dental care.
 Same day and next day appointments are available.
 We also have an emergency number if you experience an issue after hours.
 Equally important, we prefer that patients call with a denture emergency rather than attempting to repair them at home.
 Attempting a repair yourself may result in a longer wait for the damage to be fixed by the lab.

 How do I properly care for my dentures?

 Since we already know that denture materials deteriorate over time, it is essential to take great care of them.
 Handling dentures with care, will ensure you get the most out of them.
 When removing dentures, make sure that you are doing so over a safe area.
 What is a safe area?
 Many bathrooms have hard surfaces such as ceramic tile, porcelain, or stone.
 In short, dentures and hard surfaces do not mix.
 Dropping your denture(s) on a tile floor or a solid surface counter, is a sure way to cause damage.
 An excellent solution is to remove the denture over a soft area such as a rug or towel.
 It neither are available, fill your sink with water.
 Lean over as you remove your denture.
 This way, if the denture gets dropped, it will land on a softer surface.
 This will more than likely protect it from damage.